rogin/Snippets/Connect/Mirth.md

 This is an improvement that can/should be made
 The internal controller should not only do that, but possibly also just send any lingering attachments as straight attachments along with the incoming RawMessage object
 The core "issue" is really just a feature enhancement: There is not currently an option to also store original attachments along with a new message when you're reprocessing.
-Reprocessing will "reattach" any attachment content into the raw input though, but only if you have those attachment tokens in the input, like \$\{ATTACH:4651f9e5-802b-40bf-9c93-b5b20aae975d\}
+Reprocessing will "reattach" any attachment content into the raw input though, but only if you have those attachment tokens in the input, like `${ATTACH:4651f9e5-802b-40bf-9c93-b5b20aae975d}`
 I suppose in this case, Jon is right that it's specific to the Interop connectors, because it's a case where the attachments are not extracted from the inbound message.
 Rather they come externally via the MTOM payload -- the SOAP part is used for the inbound message and then any other parts are stored separately as attachments
 Technically you could do the same if you are manually routing messages via JavaScript, because you can include attachments in the RawMessage object
-In most cases you have an inbound message, and your channel's attachment handler will extract whatever attachments it needs to, replacing them with those special \$\{ATTACH\} tokens.
-Then if you reprocess, it reconstructs the original inbound message first by replacing the ${ATTACH} tokens with the actual content.
+In most cases you have an inbound message, and your channel's attachment handler will extract whatever attachments it needs to, replacing them with those special `${ATTACH}` tokens.
+Then if you reprocess, it reconstructs the original inbound message first by replacing the `${ATTACH}` tokens with the actual content.
 Then it gets sent to the channel (and probably gets extracted again, as a new attachment for that new message).
 In the case of the interop connectors there's no way to reconstruct the original MTOM payload though, nor would that even make sense, because when you reprocess a message in the UI, it's not flowing through the source connector's receiver endpoint, like you're not sending data through the listening HTTP or TCP port or whatever, you're just sending a message directly to the channel.
 I suppose maybe what reprocess should do is detect which attachments were actually reattached into the inbound data, and any attachments that were not reattached should just be sent along with the RawMessage object as Attachments to store along with the new message.
 If you consider the goal of reprocessing to "send the same message with the same original state/data, as much as possible", then it's currently not meeting that goal when it comes to Interop Connector messages that have MTOM attachments, so in that sense yeah maybe it's a defect